-Inflow of foreign direct investments (FDI) in 2023 reached the level of EUR 4.5 billion.
-Foreign direct investments are geographically diversified by region of origin with a growing share of countries from Asia region besides countries from European Union.
-In addition to FDI three more strong pillars of investment financing have been established in recent years: profitability of the economy, investment loans and state investments.
+Inflow of foreign direct investments (FDI) in 2024 reached a level of around 4.6 billion euros in 2024.
+FDI is also geographically diversified with the dominant participation of countries from the European Union, which represent the main foreign trade and financial partners.
+In addition to FDI, three more strong pillars of investment financing have been established in recent years: profitability of the economy, investment loans and state investments.